kelvin0/ImageAutomation/index.md

 **The manual steps for generating a final product image becomes:**
-1. Open the background image in Photoshop.
+1. Open the background image in Photoshop (mountains).
-2. Open the default product image in Photoshop.
+2. Open the default product image in Photoshop (ball).
-3. Open the desired product image in Photoshop.
+3. Open the desired product image in Photoshop (star).
 4. Copy the desired product image into the default product image.
 This updates the Smart Object.
 5. Save the background image.
-This is our final image we want to generate.
+This is our final image we want to generate with mountains and the star.

+## Python and COM

+## Basic Recipe

+## Running the script

+## Watch out!

+## Hope this was useful